Almost everyone loves munching fresh, delicious corn. But what about the corn silk?

 This tea will ease the removal of waste products, improve metabolism, control inflammation and provide that feeling of fullness.

-As we already mentioned before the corn silk tea has diuretic activities which help flush out excess water and waste.
+As we already mentioned before corn silk tea has diuretic activities which help flush out excess water and waste.
 Moreover, this tea can lower the health issues related to water retention.

 As a matter of fact, using diuretics prevents the chances of having congestive heart failure and kidney diseases.